christo-auer/eilmeldung/README.md

   # ... all other entries you want to have in the feed list
 ]
 ```

+**I want to adjust the layout?
+I want to make the feed list/article list/article content smaller/larger!**

+Have a look at the section *Layout* in [Configuration](docs/configuration.md).

 # Standing on the Shoulders of Giants